h-yamamo/minidebian/README.md

 ## Preparation

-Check if the following packages are installed.
+Make sure you have `make` package installed, as we will use `make` below to install the required packages and build mini Debian.
-If they are not installed, install these packages.
+If `make` is not installed, install it as follows.

 ```
-dpkg -l make whiptail

-sudo apt install make whiptail
+sudo apt install make
 ```

 ## Building a mini Debian